 Click Previous Record to scroll back to the previous Storage Tank.
 This will take you away from the page you are currently on after all mandatory fields are filled in.
 You will not be able to view the previous subject item if you are currently viewing the first item.

-Required fields for Tanks page if box is not checked:
+Required fields for Tanks page if there are tanks affected by this amendment+:

 * These are mandatory only when Floating Roof is selected for Construction Type.